SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 In the event of a security incident involving the session tokens of your tenant's users, you can invalidate any tokens currently in use.

 To log out all users click **Log out all users**  at the right of the top menu bar.
-This will log out all users logged with "OAI-Secure" or "Single sign-on redirect".
-JWT tokens retrieved by all devices in the current tenant will also be invalidated.
+This logs out all users currently logged in via OAI-Secure or single sign-on redirect.
+JWT tokens retrieved by all devices in the current tenant are also invalidated.

-Note that, if the "Basic Authentication" is used, the users logged with base64 token will logged out.
+Note that, if basic authentication is used, users logged in via base64 token are not logged out.

 {{< c8y-admon-req >}}
 To log out all users, you must have ADMIN permission for the permission type "User management".